 Golf has a longstanding history of giving back to society.
-It starts with the values of sportsmanship, respect and integrity that are inherent in the game and passed on to kids who learn the game, and continues with billions of dollars raised annually for charities across the country.
+It starts with the values of sportsmanship, respect, and integrity inherent in the game.
+It is passed on to kids who learn the game and continues with billions of dollars raised annually for charities across the country.

 Did You Know?

 According to a 2016 study conducted by the National Golf Foundation, golf as a fundraising vehicle includes an estimated: